gedrutten/Portfolio/content/3644QCA/Day4.md

     </div>
 </div>

-To give some idea of the ongoing activities taking place, here is a few of the postes seen around the lab.
+To give some idea of the ongoing activities taking place, here is a few of the posters seen around the lab.
 The one on the far left opens with...

 >"2019 The 4th Cross-Strait Youth Maker Competition and the first Shanghai-Hong Kong University Alliance Maker Competition will set up an adult group (high school and above), and a youth group (third grade to third grade), continuing to be "the future of the public"  "The theme is to fully reflect the characteristics of cross-strait humanities and scientific and technological exchanges, focusing on hot topics such as Chinese culture, education, environment, health, urban future and sustainable development.
 Combining innovative design and cutting-edge technology, it reflects human art and creates social effects.
 Products of a certain commercial value."
 (Translated with Google image translation)